oeggy03/tp/docs/DeveloperGuide.md

 ### Improved Viewing Messages for the display section of the Ui, for `delete c` and `delete p` commands

 Currently, for the `delete` commands, if you delete the company/person currently being displayed in the large display box, although the person/company will be removed from the list of companies/people, the box will not clear, and it will continue to display: "You are viewing a company/person:" etc. While it was not intended for the display box to clear, we feel that the message of "You are viewing a company/person" may be confusing to the user, who may think that the entity has not been successfully deleted.

 Hence, when the `delete` command is run, we would like to change the display message to say something like "You have just deleted this person/company:" instead, and display the deleted company in the box, to provide concrete confirmation that the company has been successfully deleted.

 ### Improved Viewing Messages for the display section of the Ui, for `edit p`, `edit c` and `delete i` commands

 Currently, after `edit p`, `edit c` are run, the display box does not reset.
 Hence, if I'm editing a person that also happens to be displayed inside the display box, the displayed person will not immediately update.
 I will have to run `view p` again to display the updated person details.

-`edit i` will reset to the company/person the command just affected, however, the display message is always the same: "You are viewing a company/person:".
+`edit i` will reset to the company/person the command just affected, however, the display message is always the same: " You are viewing a company/person:".
 This may confuse the user, who may wonder why the entity was randomly displayed.
 We want to change it to always reset the display box to the edited entity, and display a more helpful message to the user, e.g. "You just edited this person: " etc.

 ### Scrollable display box

 Currently, if any of the parameters inputted for any of the entities are too long, it will cause them to get cut off in the display box, with the remainder of the field replaced by ellipsis.
 Hence, we want to make the display box scrollable (horizontally) so that such information can still be viewed.

 ### Limit on tag length, or implementation of ellipsis for tags which get cut off

 Currently, if the tag of a company/person is too long, it may get cut off like so:

 ![DG_bug_taglength](images/DG_bug_taglength.png)

 Hence, we may want to limit the tag length or put in ellipsis for very long tags, so that it does not get cut off in the list.

 --------------------------------------------------------------------------------------------------------------------

 ## **Appendix: Effort**

 We believe that the difficulty level of this project was quite high.
 Compared to AB3, which only had 1 entity: persons, we had 3: Person, Company and Internship (nested within Company).
 This forced us to get familiar with the low level implementation of AB3, in order to modify the Json related classes to add the appropriate entities.

 Some of us were also not completely familiar with technologies introduced in this course, including Gradle, JavaFX, PlantUML and
 JSON.
 Hence, extra effort was also spent to familiarize ourselves with them.
 In addition, compared to the AB3 team which built this product from ground up and hence had a good grasp of the codebase, we had to go through the code and diagrams ourselves to understand the structure of the code, which also took quite a lot of time.

 Although our code was built upon the base of AB3, we had to modify and expand a large amount of them.
 The addition of 2 unique entities required significant planning, coding and modification of the existing AB3 Model and Command classes on our part.
 Each of us also spent a significant amount of time writing tests for the new code, even improving our code coverage to 80% compared to AB3's of 75%.
 In addition, we also had to change and add on to the Ui to accommodate the additions, which required us to have a good understanding of JavaFX and the codebase.